xlanor/intellimouse/reverse_engineering/03 - back_button/README.md

 I dropped the mouse from the virtual machine, fired up the usb packet sniffer, and reconnected the mouse.
 Once the mouse was loaded in, I killed the packet sniffer and started looking at the packet dump.

-Here, we're looking specifically for packets that begin with 2489 (0x24 0x89) in the data segment, transmitted from the host to the mouse. (src = host, dst = 1.4.0)
+Here, we're looking specifically for packets that begin with 2489 (0x24 0x89) in the data segment, transmitted from the host to the mouse. (src = host, dst = 1.4.0).
+When the mouse is plugged in, the driver needs to know what the current settings are to display it on the UI.

 ![generic_startup_2489](generic_startup_2489.png)